Currency:

 The answer is very simple: updating content benefits both robots and users.
 As I mentioned in the previous subsection, Google may rank a given subpage higher.
 This may be due to an increase in valuable, longer content.

-Users, on the other hand, simply get the most fresh information.
+Users, on the other hand, just get the latest information.
 Readers can see that you care about them and want to provide as relevant content as possible.
 This is extremely important.

 However, I think it's worth mentioning a certain type of content that doesn't lose its value over time.
 I'm talking about evergreen content.